ghs2015/doc_sideslip/estimate_side_slip.md

   - Azimuth estimation is derived from IMU gyro measurements and current position, velocity, and attitude.
 - Some observations show there are big difference (2 degree) between corrected yaw rate and raw yaw rate, although they are in difference frames.
 However, some plots under this condition still show reasonable side slip estimation by (azimuth - track ground).
   - **Guess**: The estimated bias is fixed for yaw rate.
 The confidence of yaw rate is low.
 The azimuth is estimated by fusion which is not severely affected by very the low yaw rate.
+  - **Result**: The coefficient setting is incorrect.
+This is fixed now.

 ## To check